15below/Ensconce/docs/index.md

 Ensconce can be called by placing the `Ensconce.Console.exe` app on the machine you're deploying to and invoking commands on it, or by using the dotnet tool which can be installed by running `dotnet tool install --global Ensconce.DotNetTool`.

 On windows, or machines with powershell core the powershell helpers can also be used.
 The `deployHelp.ps1` is the entry point for calling Ensconce and various other powershell helpers exist for different functions.

----
-*Please note* - This site is currently under construction, for previous documentation please see the [GitHub wiki](https://github.com/15below/Ensconce/wiki){:.link-secondary}